dimitri-yatsenko/microscopy-instrumentation/README.md

 # microscopy-instrumentation

-DataJoint pipeline for maintenance and configuration of microscopy instrumentation
+This module defines a DataJoint pipeline for maintenance and configuration of microscopy instrumentation

 # Notes (preliminary)